jsdelivrbot/CodeSearch/README.md

 ## Data Collection
 A bulk of the initial work in the project was coming up with a feasible way to find a set of high quality python source code to power the search tool.
-At first I attempted to leverage github's search API to try and filter for source repositories that were written in python and had been forked and starred frequently.
+At first I attempted to leverage Github's search API to try and filter for source repositories that were written in python and had been forked and starred frequently.
 This is a bit tricky for a number of reasons.
 First, Github did not allow empty search queries, which meant that I had to bias the source code I was extracting by the search terms that I used.
 Second this API was highly rate limited and getting a reasonable amount of source code would have taken a long time.
-This lead me to search for different ways to find source repositories to extract source code from.
-In this search, my advisor pointed me toward a resource that his lab had worked on called AAN (All About NLP), a search engine with curated tutorials, papers, libraries, and, most importantly for me, links to github repositories.
-Next, using these links to github repositories, my next task was to figure out a way to extract all of the source code from each of the repositories.
+This led me to search for different ways to find source repositories to extract source code from.
+In this search, my advisor pointed me toward a resource that his lab had worked on called AAN (All About NLP), a search engine with curated tutorials, papers, libraries, and, most importantly for me, links to Github repositories.
+Next, using these links to Github repositories, my next task was to figure out a way to extract all of the source code from each of the repositories.
 My first, somewhat misguided, attempt at this was to do a recursive web scrape on the directory structure of the repository.